BeRo1985/pasvulkan/docs/renderer_design.md

 ### Introduction

-Efficient model data management is critical in modern rendering engines for achieving optimal performance and flexibility.
-PasVulkan employs GLTF as its foundational model format, extending it internally for improved data representation, compatibility, and efficiency.
-Key design principles include a single buffer architecture, bindless data structures, and an optimized approach for handling animations and transformations.
+Efficient model data management is critical for modern rendering engines to achieve high performance and flexibility.
+PasVulkan uses GLTF as its base foundational model format, extending it internally for improved data representation, compatibility, and efficiency.
+Its key design principles include a single buffer architecture, bindless data structures, and an optimized approach for handling animations and transformations.

 ### Model Instance Structure